milgra/macmediakeyforwarder/README.md

 ---

+What's new in version 1.9 :
+- added open at login menu option

 What's new in version 1.8 :
 - added pause menu option
 - added pause automatically menu option : if no music player is running macOS default behavior is used and keys are forwarded to currently active media player